maralisto/debdevbase/README.md

 # debdevbase
-Little kickstart script for customizing a minimal clean Debian Bookworm installation for dev-usage in a virtual machine.
+Little kickstart script for customizing a minimal clean Debian Bookworm installation (no DE, no Debian utilities) for dev-usage in a virtual machine.

 The setup is as follows:
  - LightDM